loglib/loglib/README.md

 ### Why Loglib

 - Why not?
 - No need to deploy it separately.
-You can easily attach Loglib to your Next js app (more framework support soon), and you can see your website analytics. (despite having 0 users)
+You can easily attach Loglib to your Next js app (more framework support soon), and you can see your website analytics. (despite having 0 visitors)
 - Keep all your data in your existing database, you have the freedom to store your data in your existing db or your choice of db.
 We currently support prisma and supabase adapters but more supports are on the way.
 - Behold the beauty of your dashboard, powered by Shadcn UI.
 - Privacy-first and GDPR compliant out of the box, with customization options.